khuan028/Linear-Algebra/README.md

 A majority of the vector class was developed by Mat Leonard (2015).
 Please thank him for his GitHub gist here: https://gist.github.com/mcleonard/5351452

+I made a few improvements upon Mat's code, including cross product and matrix multiplication using the * operator.

 ## Features:
 1. Vector addition and scalar multiplication